 There will be more information to come in the following days and weeks about Universal FanCon.
 About the people who tried and failed to organize it successfully, about the people who were looking forward to attending it, only to find out that there would be nothing to attend (including the screening of Avengers: Infinity War, as that was recently cancelled with little to no advance notification)…

-But for now, hopefully this post will answer any questions you have about the catastrofuck that was Universal FanCon.
+But for now, hopefully this very long article has answered any questions you may have had about the catastrofuck that was Universal FanCon.
 Any other answers that you’re looking for, Twitter will most definitely provide the rest.

 Header Image Source: Universal FanCon